thomaszwagerman/thomaszwagerman/README.md

 Away from work I'm (slowly) working on my Shiny application [fplboard](https://tzwagerman.shinyapps.io/fplboard/).

 ## :building_construction: Programming languages and tools:
-I use R for almost everything, with sometimes a bit of Python.
-Other tools I use as required are the Jinja2 templating language and JavaScript/CSS/HTML for web development-related work.
+I use R for almost everything, with sometimes a bit of Python and more and more of JS/CSS/HTML.

 I have the following experience: